purvitrivedi/project-one/README.md

     const zRotate = [13, 0, -11, -24]

-Once the rotation calculations were done - each Tetrimino had its own rotation method added to it's inherited class. <code> let rotationNum</code> helped me keep track of how many rotations had been made.
-For example, S only had two possible rotations, so the <code> rotationNum </code> switched between 0 and 1:
+Once the rotation calculations were done - each Tetrimino had its own rotation method added to its inherited class. <code>let rotationNum</code> helped me keep track of how many rotations had been made.
+For example, S only had two possible rotations, so <code>rotationNum </code> switched between 0 and 1:

     rotateS() {
           if(Math.min(...this.dimensions) <=11) return